 White Pass Doubles in Size with Long-Awaited Expansion

-Planned decades ago, Paradise Basin finally opened this past December, increasing White Pass's vertical drop to 2,000-feet and doubling its size to 1,500 acres.
+Planned decades ago, Paradise Basin finally opened in 2010, increasing White Pass’s vertical drop to 2,000-feet and doubling its size to 1,500 acres.

-But, now with the opening of Paradise Basin, the Mahres-and you-will be pleasantly surprised to find and ski a bigger, higher and better White Pass!
-Planned decades ago, Paradise Basin finally opened this past December-increasing White Pass's vertical drop to 2,000-feet and doubling its size to 1,500 acres, making it the 4th largest ski area in Washington.
+With the opening of Paradise Basin in 2010, you’ll be pleasantly surprised to find and ski a bigger, higher and better White Pass!
+Planned decades ago, Paradise Basin opened December 2010-increasing White Pass’s vertical drop to 2,000-feet and doubling its size to 1,500 acres, making it the 4th largest ski area in Washington.
 Costing $9 million to complete, the expansion included 13 new runs, 2 new quad chairlifts and a new lodge perched at 6,000-feet.

-The new lodge in the basin is appropriately named High Camp and is accessible by trails from both new chairlifts.
+High Camp Lodge in the basin, is accessible by trails from both chairlifts.
 Its location makes it possible to spend the entire day at Paradise Basin; no longer necessary now to return to the base to warm up or get a bite-to-eat.
-But that doesn't mean you have to shun White Pass's lower slopes.
+But that doesn’t mean you have to shun White Pass’s lower slopes.
 Because with the all the new skiing terrain added, the lower slopes and lifts now have a lot more room for schussing and shredding.

 Gentle and wide slopes perfect for beginners grace the eastern reaches of the ski area while challenging expert terrain can be found on its north face.
 Snowboarders looking to test their skills will find the Hammerhead Terrain Park to their liking.
 And skiers and boarders who don’t want to quit for the day, can keep on turning and carving with a little night skiing at three lower slopes on Saturdays and holidays.